Brendonwbrown/git-deploy-wordpress-submodule/readme.md

 ##Setting up Server files

-Ssh into the server set up a bare repository at ~/repositories.
+Ssh into the server set up a bare repository at `~/repositories`.
 Don't make an individual repo, the script will do that.
-Also create ~/public_html/production and ~/public_html/staging while you're at it.
+Also create `~/public_html/production` and `~/public_html/staging` while you're at it.

 ```
 $ mkdir ~/repositories && cd ~/repositories
 $ mkdir ~/public_html/production && ~/public_html/staging
 ```

-Update "post-receive.sh" `homedir` variable with the server-specific path and copy it to the repository directory.
+Update `post-receive.sh` variable `homedir` with the server-specific path and copy it to the repository directory.

 Open .bashrc and paste the `newgit()` function updated with server-specific path in `homedir` variable.